josh-works/josh-works.github.io/_posts/2024-05-25-parenting.md

 ### Elimination Communication

+This concept, this _possibility_ was groundbreaking to me when I crossed paths with it.

 This was perhaps responsible for _most_ of the early-stage 'this child seems extremely chill' vibes.
 I'm perhaps trying to cover too much in a single post, sorry.